 - For Parents

-The Crossroads student is a healthy child who has at least one form of a learning difference and is unable to learn well within a traditional school setting.
+The Crossroads student is a child who has one or more forms of an academic learning difference and is unable to thrive in a traditional educational environment.
 Crossroads students come from a wide range of backgrounds, skill levels and previous school experiences.

 *We are unable to serve students with significant behavioral or emotional issues.